TLR1000/windclock_clientside/README.md

 Sample usage of the windklok api v2.
 Three options given here, although the raw html example should be avoided since it exposes url and credentials.

-# Option: raw html
+# Example: raw html
 see file weather_data.html [weather_data.html](https://github.com/TLR1000/windclock_clientside/blob/main/weather_data.html) for sample usage.

-# Option: wordpress
+# Example: using wordpress
 To implement the API call and information display in a WordPress site, you can use a combination of custom code and plugins.

 ### Step 1: create the plugin